Waking Up to New Jobs Abroad

 order to secure a visa, especially if you want to work in Australia,

-Companies such as BUNAC allow U.S. citizens to gain a work visa for the U.K. with the condition that you are over 18, a passport holder, and a full-time student.
-It works the same way for U.K. citizens wishing to enter the U.S. (Editor's note: the BUNAC program between the U.S. and the U.K. is now in the form of an internship.)
-The process is easier to gain a Canadian work visa as the only stipulation is that you must be between 18 and 30 years of age and hold a current passport.
-Similar conditions apply to work in New Zealand and Australia.
-Be aware that going through any such organization will always require a program fee.
+Companies such as BUNAC allow U.S. citizens to gain a work visa in Australia and New Zealand with the condition that you are between 18-30.
+Be aware that going through any such organizations will always require a program fee.
 Other countries have their own regulations regarding non-citizens working, but to be honest, they’re not usually anywhere near as strict as those mentioned above.
 I know of many people who have worked in Europe without any legal right to do so.
 The legality issue is something that you must be aware of and ready to deal with.
 The risks lie more with your rights as an illegal worker than actually being caught.
 But many companies in Europe will simply pay cash under the table, and as long as you don’t find yourself working for several months without receiving any payment at all, you will soon know how much they will or won’t abuse your position as an illegal worker.

 Some professional workers, such as nurses and engineers, can enter other countries through sponsorship programs.
 Paid internships are another option whereby an individual can be sponsored by a company or organization on a temporary basis.